SuvarnaBhide/job_keywords_insights_frontend/README.md

 <details>
 <summary><code>README.md</code></summary>

-Documentation file with information about the project, setup, and usage.
+Documentation file with information about the project.

 </details>